Analysis Framework & Cross-Domain Thinking

 Scenario Size Progression for Practice

-Start small and work up to full-length scenarios:
+Start small, then work up to full-length scenarios:

 - Mini scenarios (3-8 pages): Baby Box, City Scooter, Green Roof - practice rapid analysis and artifact creation